parashivbrl/gltf-glb-importer-for-maya-docs/docs/material_settings.md

 - When disabled, ambient occlusion data is ignored during import

-## Skip Material Creation
+## Import materials

 Controls whether materials are created during import:

-- When enabled, no materials are created for the imported geometry
+- When disabled, no materials are created for the imported geometry

 - Geometry is imported without any material assignments

 - Useful when you want to manually assign materials or use existing materials in your scene

-- When disabled (default), materials are automatically created based on the GLTF/GLB file data
+- When enabled (default), materials are automatically created based on the GLTF/GLB file data